applidium/OverlayContainer/README.md

 containerController.delegate = self
 containerController.viewControllers = [
     mapsController,
-    containerController
+    searchController
 ]

 window?.rootViewController = containerController
 ```

-Specifing only one view controller is absolutely valid in the case the overlay only covers partially its content.
-See [MapsLikeViewController](https://github.com/applidium/ADOverlayContainer/blob/master/Example/OverlayContainer_Example/Maps/MapsLikeViewController.swift).
+Specifing only one view controller is absolutely valid.
+For instance, in [MapsLikeViewController](https://github.com/applidium/ADOverlayContainer/blob/master/Example/OverlayContainer_Example/Maps/MapsLikeViewController.swift) the overlay only covers partially its content.

 The overlay container view controller needs at least one notch.
 Implement `OverlayContainerViewControllerDelegate` to specify the number of notches wished: